-I am having one of those days and I thought of a movie I watched on my flight from London last year-Penelope.
-It is a really cute movie that has some interesting things to say about beauty and how we can find it in ourselves.
+I was having one of those days and remembered a movie I watched on my flight from London last year: Penelope.
+It is a really cute movie with some interesting things to say about beauty and how we can find it ourselves.

 Penelope [the pig-faced girl]

 Penelope is a romantic fable that stars Christina Ricci as the title character.
-Penelope Wilhern is the child of wealthy socialites and is cursed by a spell that causes her to be born with the face of a pig.
-The spell can only be broken when she is truly loved “by one of her own kind”.
+Penelope Wilhern is the child of wealthy socialites and is cursed by a spell that causes her to be born with a pig’s face.
+The spell can only be broken when she is truly loved “by one of her own kind.”

-Enter Peter Dinklage, who plays an sleazy tabloid reporter that wants a picture of the mysterious ‘pig-faced girl’.
+Enter Peter Dinklage, who plays a sleazy tabloid reporter that wants a picture of the mysterious ‘pig-faced girl.’
 He bribes Max (played by the dreamy Scotsman James McAvoy) to pose as a prospective suitor.
-But the down-on-his luck gambler finds himself falling for Penelope, not for her looks, but for her personality.
-Because Max knows that he is unable to break the curse, her disappears instead of disappointing Penelope.
+But the down-on-his-luck gambler finds himself falling for Penelope, not for her looks, but for her personality.
+Because Max knows that he is unable to break the curse, he disappears instead of disappointing Penelope.

 Her parents are devastated.
 So tired of letting them down, Penelope runs away into a whole new world.
-She goes to a pub that Max mentioned, drinks her first beer, rides on a Vespa and meets her very first friend, the adventurous Annie.
-Annie is played by Reese Witherspoon, who also produced the movie.
+She goes to a pub that Max mentioned, drinks her first beer, rides on a Vespa, meets her very first friend, and the adventurous Annie is played by Reese Witherspoon, who also produced the movie.

-Remember the media sensation, Susan Boyle?
-She became famous overnight, not so much for her amazing voice when she sang on Britain’s Got Talent.
-But more so because she didn’t look like the audience and the judges thought a person with talent should look.
-Even though she has a voice like an angel, the first thing people wanted to do want give her a make over.
+But more so because she didn’t look like the audience, and the judges thought a person with talent should look.
+Even though she has a voice like an angel, the first thing people wanted to do want to give her a make-over.
 OK.
-She did need to do something about those eyebrows, but the focus of the attention was more on how she looked and not her voice.
+She did need to do something about those eyebrows, but the attention was more on how she looked and not her voice.

 When it comes to Chick Flicks, sometimes I would like to see more women who get the guy, not because she is the prettiest choice, but because she is the best choice.
 I love the movie The Mirror Has Two Faces because Jeff Bridges eventually falls in love with Barbra Streisand for herself (ok…and I LOVE Barbra…she’s like buttah), not for her looks.

-Don’t get me wrong, I am all for looking good, taking pride in my appearance and all that.
-I love mani-pedis, hair products, fashion and make-up.
-But that’s not who I am.
-It makes me wonder, what do people think when they see me?
 Are they judging me by how I look?
-OK…I am not 23 anymore and I seriously need to workout and lose 25 pounds.
+OK…I am not 23 anymore, and I seriously need to work out and lose 25 pounds.
 But that’s not who I am.
-I am more that the sum of my parts.
-So maybe I should take a page out of Penelope’s book and not worry about what others think or even judge myself by the pages of fashion magazines and just like myself the way I am.
+I am more than the sum of my parts.
+So maybe I should take a page out of Penelope’s book and not worry about what others think or even judge myself by the pages of fashion magazines and like myself the way I am.